Why is this important?

 Staying with your parents

-Although you are being looked after by the local authority you might remain at home with your parents under a supervision requirement.
-The local authority has to visit regularly to ensure that the terms of the supervision requirement are being met.
+Although you are being looked after by the local authority you might remain at home with your parents under a compulsory supervision order.
+The local authority has to visit regularly to ensure that the terms of the order are being met.

 When you are being looked after by the local authority you might stay with close relatives or close friends until your parents are able to care for you.
 This is known as kinship care.